mkandyng/demo/streaming-api/readme.txt

 A number of popular data streaming API was used to demonstrate the ability to structure a program that consists of small unit of testable and readable code, with clear design abstraction and coding style.

-Note, although I have implemented consistent wrapper to these streaming API, the aim is more of 'Hello World' to showcase how to build a flexible solution that can plug in different technologies to process custom entities and process transformation.
+Note, although I have implemented consistent wrapper to these streaming API, the aim is more of 'Hello World' to showcase how to build a flexible solution that can plug in different technologies to process custom entities and data transformation.

 (RxJava) http://reactivex.io
 (Reactor) https://projectreactor.io